 Handmade in The Lost Forests.

-Please note each one will be slightly different due to Artwork on the fabric.
+Please note each one will be slightly different due to Artwork on the fabric and availability.

 Suitable for ages 3+